Kong/docs.konghq.com/README.md

 scripts/autodoc ../docs.konghq.com 2.3.x
 ```

-Assumes that the `Kong/docs.konghq.com` repo is cloned next to the `Kong/kong` repo, and that you want to
+This example assumes that the `Kong/docs.konghq.com` repo is cloned into the
+same directory as the `Kong/kong` repo, and that you want to generate the docs
-generate the docs for Kong version `2.3.x`.
+for version `2.3.x`.
+Adjust the paths and version as needed.

-Once everything is generated, review, open a branch with the changes, send a pull request, and review the changes.
+Once everything is generated, review, open a branch with the changes, send a
+pull request, and review the changes.

-You usually want to open a pr against a `release/*` branch.
-For example on the case above the branch was `release/2.3`.
+You usually want to open a PR against a `release/*` branch.
+For example, in the
+example above the branch was `release/2.3`.

 ```
 cd docs.konghq.com